-The Northern region spans 120 km long and 90 km wide (Figure 2B, 4A).
-In the regional seismic sections, the continental shelf area has a gently dipping (<1°) seabed with an average water depth of 110-150 m (Figure 3A, 3B).
+The Northern region spans 120 km long and 90 km wide (Figures 2B, 4A).
+In the regional seismic sections, the continental shelf area has a gently dipping (<1°) seabed with an average water depth of 110-150 m (Figures 3A, 3B).
 Based on the slope gradient, we subdivide the Northern region into the eastern and western parts (Figure 4A).
 In the eastern part, the shelf break marks a gradual transition from a shallow-dipping (0.75°) shelf to a relatively steep (2.27°) slope, at approximately 1500 m water depth (Figure 3A).
-In the western part, the shelf break marks a distinct transition from the shallowdipping shelf (0.08°) to a steep dipping slope (7.82°) at approximately 1000 m water depth (Figure 3B).
+In the western part, the shelf break marks a distinct transition from the shallow-dipping shelf (0.08°) to a steep dipping slope (7.82°) at approximately 1000 m water depth (Figure 3B).
 In the following part, we describe the morphological features and interpret their associated sedimentary processes from the continental shelf to the slope area.

-138 Observation: In the eastern part, extensively distributed giant scarps are observed near the shelf edge and on the slope, where a single scarp can reach more than c.
-30 139 140 km wide (Figure 4A).
-At least two submarine landslides (landslide-1 and landslide-2) are observed on the slope.
-These landslides are scalloped shaped, occurring on the 141 seabed gradient of c.
-20°.
-They are prodigious in scale, and each landslide extends for 142 143 at least 25 km wide and 40 km long, involving an area of c.
-700 km2 (Figure 4A).
-Within 144 these landslides, a series of scallop-shaped internal scarps that form a terraced pattern are observed (Figure 4A).
-In the seismic section, the scarps are nested in a stair-like 145 146 style, showing a truncated reflector that cuts through upslope strata (Figure 4B).
+Observation: In the eastern part, extensively distributed giant scarps are observed near the shelf edge and on the slope, where a single scarp can reach more than c.
+30 km wide and nearly 400 m deep (Figures 4A, 4B).
+At least two submarine landslides (landslide-1 and landslide-2) with scallop-shaped external geometry are observed on the slope, occurring on the seabed gradient of c.
+20° (Figure 4A).
+These landslides are prodigious in scale, and the biggest landslide can extend for at least 25 km wide and 40 km long, involving an area of c.
+700 km2 (Landslide-1 in Figure 4A).
+Within these landslides, a series of scallop-shaped internal scarps that form a terraced pattern are observed (Figure 4A).
+In the seismic section, the scallop-shaped scarps are nested in a stair-like style, showing a truncated reflector that cuts through upslope strata (see red box in Figure 4B).